easycoder/rbrstory/rbrstory/software/controller.md

 ~sid:EC-PY:EasyCoder for Python~

 There are significant advantages in using EasyCoder rather than Python, the main one being it's much easier to read the program script, even if you're not already familiar with it.
 Most of it is fairly obvious.

-## The user interface ##
-If a user interface is provided this is a graphical display running on the controller.
-Python graphics are comprehensive and elegant but not something for a novice to get to grips with.
-Fortunately I was able to extend EasyCoder to handle this task, being to construct a display of the system status and to allow interaction with it.

-Although the user interface runs on the controller it can also run on a PC connected to the same house network as the controller.
-This is a considerable help while developing the user interface, as it permits debugging to be done, something that is hard to do on the small screen of the controller.

 ~tid:devices:The device software~